What is equity in business, and why does it matter?

 The above information outlines the advantages of growing equity in your business.
 The basic formula is to have good sound management.
 Continually work on increasing your customer base with cost-effective and strategic marketing to increase revenue while keeping close tabs on your costs.

 Owning a business comes with many benefits.
-Of the significant benefits of owning a small business are the freedom and flexibility to provide to an individual.
-The opportunity to get funding from different types of lenders and for people to live out their passion by making money from something they enjoy doing.
+Of the significant benefits of owning a small business are the freedom and flexibility to provide to an individual the opportunity to get funding from different types of lenders and for people to live out their passion by making money from something they enjoy doing.

 Selling a business or company is a big decision, so the owner must carefully consider when it might be time to sell.
 Selling a company can offer an opportunity for self-fulfilment and financial security, but there are also drawbacks to consider.
-One of these drawbacks is lack of control: the more money the company generates, the higher the business valuation, the more likely it is that someone will want to take it away from you.
+One of these drawbacks is lack of control: the more money the company generates, the higher the business valuation and the more likely it is that someone will want to take it away from you.